visioncan/vscode-jss-snippets/README.md

 ## Installation

-1Go to Extensions panel (⇧⌘X) and search `JSS snippets` and install.
+Go to Extensions panel (⇧⌘X) and search `JSS snippets` and install.

 ## Usage